 name - a unique key representing your vCenter instance.

 host - the same as the

-vSphere Host Name used in the StackPack provisioning process.
+VSphere Host Name used when the StackPack was installed.

 password - use secrets management to store passwords outside of the configuration file.

 # Section used for global vsphere check configinit_config:instances:- name: <name> # for example main-vcenterhost: <host_name> # for example vcenter.domain.comusername: <username>password: <password>

 If required, you can customise the integration using the advanced configuration options.

 Restart the StackState Agent(s) to publish the configuration changes.

 Once the Agent has restarted, wait for the Agent to collect the data and send it to StackState.